AshmaPoudel/dognition-tableau-dashboard/README.md

 I enjoy working at the intersection of operations and analytics — using data to identify bottlenecks, improve workflows, and support strategic growth initiatives.

-Currently, I am seeking opportunities in:
+I am currently seeking opportunities in:

 - Business Operations
 - Process Improvement
 - Operational Analytics
 - Business Intelligence
 - Growth & Performance Analysis

-I am also open to collaborating on data or operations-focused projects and am flexible with remote working environments.
+I am also open to collaboration on data or operations-focused projects.

-Let’s connect on LinkedIn.
+🔗 Let’s connect on LinkedIn